Let’s get you startedSign in or create an account to view your personalized quotes.

 No. You can’t drive a new car off the lot without insurance.
 It’s illegal to drive a car if you’re uninsured.
 You may purchase a vehicle without prior insurance authorization, but you must have proof of insurance to leave the lot.

-• What happens if you have an accident during a car insurance grace period?
+• Are you covered if you have an accident during a car insurance grace period?

 • Can you extend a car insurance grace period?

 It depends.
-You’ll need to talk with your insurer and explain your situation to see if it will offer an extension for a car insurance grace period.
+You’ll need to talk with your insurer and explain your situation to see if it’ll offer an extension.
 You may qualify for a financial hardship program for a few months.

-• Is it bad to pay your car insurance late?
+• What happens if you pay your car insurance late?

 • Is it better to cancel car insurance or let it lapse?